From the Louisiana Purchase to the Oregon Trail: America's westward expansion

 However, within a few months, most of the easiest gold had been taken, and people had to start digging deeper to find more.

-However, the Gold Rush was important event because it helped to spur economic development in California, and it transformed the West Coast into a major center of commerce and industry.
+However, the Gold Rush was an important event because it helped to spur economic development in California, and it transformed the West Coast into a major center of commerce and industry.

 The dramatic increase in the population sizes of cities in the western states helped create much stronger state systems.